 Convergence should not be taken for granted.
-On the device level, the addition of functions to common devices (e.g. smartphones) has by no means eliminated other devices performing overlapping mixes of the same functions.
-This proliferation of supposedly converged devices and services occurs within a single class of user (e.g. people who routinely use multiple smartphones) and is complemented by a growing range of types of device whose functions overlap.
+On the device level, the addition of functions to common devices (e.g. smartphones) has by no means prevented the uptake of other devices performing different mixes of the same functions.
+This proliferation of supposedly converged devices and services occurs within single classes of user (e.g. people who routinely use multiple smartphones); the result is a patchwork quilt of devices linked by overlapping users and users linked by shared devices.
 The "right kind" of standardisation should reflect this inevitable tendency towards overlapping devices, functions and cultures of use; the assumption that convergence will lead to a single configuration of devices for which unified standards can always be devised is, almost certainly, refuted by experience.

-For this reason, new forms of collaboration across perspectives on the interplay among standards, technologies and applications is required.
+For this reason, we need new forms of collaboration across perspectives on the interplay among standards, technologies and applications.
 Because technologies and markets cross EU-US boundaries more readily than do cultures of use, a transatlantic research collaboration seems essential and useful.
-Even more so: together, EU and US technologies standards will have a strong presents in markets across the world and further stimulate the emergence of interoperable technologies, services and things across the world.
+This is especially important because working together, EU and US technology and standards development can continue to have a strong presence in markets across the world, to further stimulate the emergence of interoperable technologies, services and things across the world and to ensure that these developments embed shared values - meaning that law and regulation will not be left to patch up the ethical and societal risks associated with ICT adoption.